For this purpose I use FuzzMeasure on Mac, a Behringer ECM8000 as microphone, and XLR to USB converter from Icicle.

 Tip: cells can influence each other.
 It’s wise to measure separately.
 For example, if leakage is too high in bass cells, this will reduce voltage applied on all diaphragms and the most impacted cell will be the … treble cell.

-Tip: everything being disconnected for a while (>2 hours), resistivity from wire HV 5kV (left pin on EHT) to any terminal of bass panel (except the center one) should be higher than 250MOhm.
+Tip: everything being disconnected for a while (>2 hours), resistivity from wire HV 6kV (left pin on EHT) to any terminal of bass panel (except the center one) or even ground should be much higher than 500MOhm.
 This is very easy to check and detect some leakage.

 I noticed some unwanted vibrations at very low frequencies.
 I will improve this by adding some padding at anchor points between panels and frame, this way: